bwolmarans/nginx-api-gateway-for-k8s/task_02/README.md

 We will use the VirtualServer NIC custom resource for this.

+We have now used metallab and loadbalencer.yaml, so we need to as root edit /etc/hosts and change jobs.local to use 192.168.0.105 instead of 10.1.1.4

 GET /get-job will return a random job title in json format from an ecclectic list of job titles

 POST /add-job will accept an array of job titles to add to the ecclectic list of possible job titles